 How to Submit Your Squarespace Sitemap to Google Search Console

-Watch the video for a quick guide on adding your sitemap or continue reading for more detailed instructions and troubleshooting steps.
+Refer to the video for a brief overview of the process of adding your sitemap — or keep reading for more detailed instructions with some troubleshooting tips.

 What is a sitemap